LoopKit/loopdocs/docs/loop-3/add-pump.md

 - Click the `Connect` button to connect the pump to Loop.
 - The spinning icon continues until you see the blue check mark and `Continue` button
     - If Loop is not successful at connecting, you will get an error message and stay on this screen
     - If the [Delivery Limits](therapy-settings.md#delivery-limits) (max basal and max bolus) in the pump are lower than values you entered in Loop you will see an error message: `Pump Error.
 Max setting exceeded`.
+(See note below for other reasons you might see this message.)
         - In this case, edit the values in the pump and then click `Connect` to retry.

 ![how to enter serial number for a medtronic pump](img/loop-3-add-medtronic-2.svg){width="750"}
 {align="center"}

+!!! warning "Max setting exceeded"
+    It turns out the "Max setting exceeded" error might be displayed even when Max Bolus and Max Basal Rate are already set appropriately on the pump.

+    * If you had previously used a pump that allows multiples of 0.025 U/hr basal rate and you have one of those rates in the basal rate schedule in Loop, you will not be able to connect to a different Medtronic pump that does not support those rates.
+    * If this happens to you, cancel out of connecting that pump
+        - Refer to the [Settings: Therapy Settings](settings.md#therapy-settings) section
+            - Add a simulator so you can modify the scheduled basal rates
+            - Delete the simulator
+        - Try again

+Once you have successfully connected to the Medtronic pump, click on `Continue`:

 - You will then be presented with two more screens, click `Continue` for each
     - Pump Clock message